relay-dev/core/README.md

 Core is published to the main public NuGet feed (see section [Installation](#installation)).
 All APIs are documented in a .chm file located [here](https://github.com/relay-dev/core/raw/master/docs/Core%20API%20Documentation.chm).

 *Update: .NET Core/.NET 5 has made the original intention of this project obsolete.
 Services like ILogger, IConfiguration, IServiceProvider, etc have been making their way out of this codebase.
-There are other useful abstractions so the package will stay.
+There are other useful abstractions here so the package will stay.

 ## Getting Started